 And learning who you really are deep down in your core (not who you may pretend to be) and what it is you truly want (instead of what others may want for you that you project onto yourself) are the biggest gifts you could ever give yourself.

-2. Helps you find what makes you come alive
+2. The journey matters more than the outcome because it helps you find what makes you come alive

 Learning about yourself and what makes you feel the most alive is your life’s work, I assure you it is.
 Once you start enjoying the journey, you will have the time and the motivation to discover what:

 - you’re actually drawn to